How Likely Is My Employment Claim to Settle? The Data

 Early Conciliation: The First Filter

-Before a claimant can file an ET1, the law requires them to notify ACAS and offer early conciliation.
-This is where most resolution happens, and many claims never get further.
+Before a claimant can file an ET1, they must notify ACAS and offer early conciliation.
+This is where most resolution happens — and many claims never get further.

-In the year to December 2024, approximately 68–69% of all early conciliation notifications did not lead to the submission of an ET1.
-In other words, more than two-thirds of potential claims are either settled or dropped before a formal tribunal claim is ever made.
+Approximately 68–69% of all early conciliation notifications do not lead to the submission of an ET1.
+More than two-thirds of potential claims are either settled or dropped before a formal tribunal claim is ever made.

-Of those that do reach the early conciliation stage, ACAS data for 2023/24 shows that around 13% of all EC notifications result in a COT3 settlement: a binding agreement brokered directly by an ACAS conciliator.
-In that year, that amounted to over 20,000 cases resolved without a tribunal claim being filed.
+Of those that do proceed, around 13% of all EC notifications result in a COT3 settlement — a binding agreement brokered directly by an ACAS conciliator, without a tribunal claim being filed.

 After the ET1: Conciliation Continues